-The IARC website lists 285 agents classified as group 2B including RF fields, coffee, gasoline engine exhaust, pickled vegetables, ELF magnetic fields and styrene.
+The IARC website lists 314 agents classified as group 2B including RF fields, gasoline engine exhaust, pickled vegetables, dry cleaning (occupational exposures in) and extremely low frequency (ELF) magnetic fields.

 The IARC provides the following summary of the classification:

 "The evidence was reviewed critically, and overall evaluated as being limited among users of wireless telephones for glioma and acoustic neuroma, and inadequate to draw conclusions for other types of cancers.
 The evidence from the occupational and environmental exposures mentioned above was similarly judged inadequate."